apache/jackrabbit-site/src/site/markdown/index.md

 #### January 25th, 2016: Apache Jackrabbit Oak 1.0.26 released
 Jackrabbit Oak 1.0.26 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details

 #### January 25th, 2016: Apache Jackrabbit Oak 1.2.10 released
 Jackrabbit Oak 1.2.10 is a patch release that contains fixes and improvements over the previous 1.2.x release.
-See the [downloads](downloads.html#oak) page for more details.

 #### January 22nd, 2016: Apache Jackrabbit Oak 1.3.14 released
-Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
-See the [downloads](downloads.html#oak1.3) page for more details.
+Jackrabbit Oak 1.3.14 is an unstable release cut directly from trunk, with a focus on new features and other improvements..

 #### January 9th, 2016: Apache Jackrabbit FileVault 3.1.26 released
 Jackrabbit FileVault 3.1.26 is current stable release of the recently